pfsense/docs/source/config/manually-editing-the-pfsense-configuration.rst

 Manually Editing the pfSense Configuration
 ==========================================

-After editing the configuration, you will need to reload the entirety of **config.xml**.
+After editing the pfSense® configuration, you will need to reload the entirety of **config.xml**.
 There are a few ways of doing this:

 #.
 Reboot the firewall.